Ashl3yyMari3/Notion_AI_Project/README.md

 ---

 ## 💡 Reflection
-> “Testing Notion AI taught me how to evaluate not just functionality, but *behavior* — how AI interprets human input, where it fails gracefully (or doesn’t), and how UX clarity affects user trust.
-It strengthened my skills in risk-based testing and cross-functional collaboration.”
+Testing Notion AI taught me how to evaluate not just functionality, but *behavior* — how AI interprets human input, where it fails gracefully (or doesn’t), and how UX clarity affects user trust.
+It strengthened my skills in risk-based testing and cross-functional collaboration.

 ---